 We support the latest version of Google Chrome (which automatically updates whenever it detects that a new version of the browser is available).
-We support the current and previous major releases of Firefox, Internet Explorer, and Safari on a rolling basis.
+We support the current and previous major releases of Firefox®, Safari®, Microsoft® Edge™, and Internet Explorer® on a rolling basis.
 Each time a new version is released, we begin supporting that version and stop supporting the third most recent version.

 A few Google Apps core services rely on specific browsers for some features: